cancerit/hairpin2/README.md

                                   duplicates of eachother. -1 will disable
                                   duplicate detection  [default: (6); x>=0]
-    --loss-ratio FLOAT            ratio of the number of reads found to be duplicates against the number of input
+    --loss-ratio FLOAT            ratio of the number of reads found to be duplicates against the total number of
-                                  reads, above which a variant is flagged DVF [default: (0.49); 0.0<=x<=0.99]
+                                  supporting reads, above which a variant is flagged DVF.
+In logical AND with a hardcoded test that at least 2 supporting reads are independent, i.e. not duplicates of each
+                                  other, to ensure that regardless of the value of `loss_ratio` collapse of duplicates
+                                  to only a single supporting read always results in a DVF flag.
+Smaller is more sensitive.
+Set to 0.99 to rely only on the hardcoded test (practically speaking).
+                                  [default: (0.49); 0.0<=x<=0.99]

 ALF config overrides: